-4. Line voltage connections
+D. Line voltage connections

-- a.
-Connect 120 VAC power wiring to the line voltage terminal strip in the control box. - b.
-For 208 480 VAC, connect power wires to the line voltage terminals in the junction box. - c.
+- 1. Connect 120 VAC power wiring to the line voltage terminal strip in the control box. - 2.
+For 208 480 VAC, connect power wires to the line voltage terminals in the junction box. - 3.
 Provide and install a fused disconnect or service switch as required by the code.

-5. Low voltage connections
+E. Low voltage connections

-- a.
-Route all low voltage wires through the junction box's knockouts in the rear of the appliance. - b.
-If applicable, wire the tank sensor, header sensor, or outdoor temperature sensor to PCB-4 terminals 51 and 52 as noted on the wiring ladder diagram.
+- 1. Route all low voltage wires through the junction box's knockouts in the rear of the appliance. - 2.
+Wire the tank sensor to PCB-4 terminals 51 and 52 as noted on the wiring ladder diagram.
 See "Wire Diagram (continued)".
-For indirect water heating use the DHW switch location (terminals 53 and 54). - i.
-The outdoor sensor should be located on the outside of the structure in an area where it will sense the average air temperature around the building.
-Avoid placing this sensor in areas where it may be covered with ice or snow.
-Locations where the senor will pick up direct radiation from the sun should also be avoided.

-c.
-Avoid placing senors near potential sources of electrical noise such as transformers, power lines, and fluorescent lighting.
+Do not use the DHW switch location (terminals 53 and 54) for the tank sensor as these terminals are used for indirect water heating. - a.
+Avoid placing the senor near potential sources of electrical noise such as transformers, power lines, and fluorescent lighting.
 Wire the sensor to the appliance using 22 gauge or larger wire.
 As with the sensor, the sensor wiring should be routed away from sources of electrical noise.
 Where it is impossible to avoid such noise sources, wire the sensor using a 2 conductor, UL Type CM, AWM Style 2092, 300 Volt 60 C shielded.

-6. System and Circulation Pump Wiring
+F. System and Circulation Pump Wiring

-- a.
-The system pump can be wired to Contact A on PCB-02 as shown on the wire diagram. - b.
-The primary circulation pump can be wired to Contact B on PCB-02 as shown on the wire diagram. - c.
-For an isolation valve or indirect DHW pump, use contact C.
+- 1. The system pump can be wired to Contact A on PCB-02 as shown on the wire diagram. - 2.
+The primary circulation pump can be wired to Contact B on PCB-02 as shown on the wire diagram.